elixirschool/elixirschool/lessons/specifics/eex.md

 lang: en
 ---

-Much like Ruby has ERB and Java JSPs, Elixir has EEx or Embedded Elixir.
+Much like Ruby has ERB and Java has JSPs, Elixir has EEx, or Embedded Elixir.
 With EEx we can embed and evaluate Elixir inside strings.

 ## Table of Contents